 It is not fun to think about death or disability, but doing so can help protect your business and your family in the event the unexpected happens.

-Choosing an appropriate executor and having regular communications with them will help everyone to be well prepared.
+Choosing an appropriate Executor (and Alternate Executor) in your Will and having regular communications with them will help everyone to be well prepared.